asand017/-sed-tutorial/README.md

 **4.** The string you want to replace the search pattern with (i.e. "cat") goes on the right side.

-Now let&#39;s look at a real world example of substitution.
+Now let&#39;s look at a real world use of substitution.

+Riot Games is sending out a mass email to all of its employees to inform them of an impending overhaul to the company infrastructure.
+Riot sends out all of these emails through a script that takes in a separate text file listing every employee email address and executes a series of commands that sends the same message to each employee.